-Arundo’s Q Foresight is able to read and detect this condition, providing an alert to engineers before this critical piece of equipment fails, thus preventing expensive and unforeseen downtime.
+Arundo’s Fabric is able to read and detect this condition, providing an alert to engineers before this critical piece of equipment fails, thus preventing expensive and unforeseen downtime.

 Actionable insights allow managers to increase supply-chain efficiency, reduce downtime, and improve key financials measures.
 The consultancy McKinsey & Company estimates that improving production efficiency by a mere 10% can generate up to $260m of incremental profit at a medium-sized brownfield asset.

 From 2003 to 2010, the fatality rate for oil and gas extraction employees was 7 times greater than the rate for all U.S. industries.
 Small gas leaks may be unnoticeable to on-site staff but pose serious and sometimes fatal health risks.
 As drilling and production are often performed in hazardous or extreme environments, a lack of timely or reliable communication infrastructure can hinder critical communication between staff and pose significant threats to employee safety.